-Invenio is at the core an application built on-top of the Flask web development framework, and fully understanding Invenio's architectural design requires you to understand core concepts from Flask which will briefly be covered here.
+At its core Invenio is an application built on-top of the Flask web development framework, and fully understanding Invenio's architectural design requires you to understand core concepts of Flask which will be covered in brief here.

 The Flask application is exposed via different application interfaces depending on if the application is running in a web server, CLI or job queue.

 Invenio adds a powerful application factory on top of Flask, which takes care of dynamically assembling an Invenio application from the many individual modules that make up Invenio, and which also allow you to easily extend Invenio with your own modules.

 We will explain the core Flask concepts using a simple Flask application:

 from flask import Blueprint, Flask, request # Blueprint bp = Blueprint('bp', __name__) @bp.route('/') def my_user_agent(): # Executing inside request context return request.headers['User-Agent'] # Extension class MyExtension(object): def __init__(self, app=None): if app: self.init_app(app) def init_app(self, app): app.config.setdefault('MYCONF', True) # Application app = Flask(__name__) ext = MyExtension(app) app.register_blueprint(bp)

 You can save above code in a file

 $ pip install Flask $ export FLASK_APP=app.py flask run

 Application and blueprint¶